KevinKronk/sql-walkthrough-spotify/README.md

     - _  Represents a single character.

 ### ORDER BY
-Allows for sorting the results by a specified column
+Allows for sorting the results by a specified column.
-- Sort by ascending (default) - ASC, and descending - DESC
+- Sort by ascending (default) - ASC, and descending - DESC.
-- Can order by multiple columns if there are two results with the same value
+- Can order by multiple columns if there are two results with the same value.

 ### Aliases
 Can be used to give a table or a column a temporary name.
 This can make them more readable, and only exists during that query.
-- To do this write the column or table and then write AS new_name
+- To do this write the column or table and then write AS new_name.
-- Can combine multiple columns using CONCAT(column, column2) AS new_name
+- Can combine multiple columns using CONCAT(column, column2) AS new_name.
-- Can also add the table name in front of the column name to make them more clear when querying mult tables - table.column
+- Can also add the table name in front of the column name for clarity when querying mult tables - table.column.

 ### Aggregate Functions
 Can be used on a column in a table to perform some additional computation and return a single value.